zunairahamid/QVRSystem/README.md

 # QVRSystem
-An app fpr vehicle and their maintenance and a project in software engineerng
+An app for vehicle and their maintenance and a project in software engineerng